robotframework/robotframework/atest/README.rst

   Require ElementTree version 1.3.
 Automatically excluded when running with Python 2.6 or IronPython.

+``require-tools.jar``
+  Require the tools.jar from JVM to be in ``CLASSPATH`` environment variable.
+  This is only needed on some libdoc tests on jython.

 ``no-windows``, ``no-osx``, ``no-jython``, ``no-ipy``,  ...
   Tests to be excluded on different operating systems or Python interpreter versions.
 Excluded automatically.